mtclevans/semantictextanalysis/README.md

 **Semantic Text Analysis Process**
 1. Import exported .xlsx file into Nvivo
 2. Undertake Text Analysis using the codebooks provided in framework/codebooks.md
 Note: We annotated all themes twice to generate a Kappa statistic.
-The Kappa statistics can be found INSERT.

 **Results**
 1. PL-Marker model F1 scores and standard deviation can be found in results/pl-marker.md